 Don’t discount generic or less well-known gear entirely, however.
 Generic laptops use generic parts, something you’ll be very happy about when your laptop charger dies in a small town in the Philippines and the nearest Apple or Sony store is a plane ride away.

-Prices also tend to be lower, which is always a good thing, and a plain black phone or laptop is less of a target for thieves than something with logos emblazoned all over it.
+Prices for generic gear also tends to be lower, which is always a good thing, and a plain black phone or laptop is less of a target for thieves than something with logos emblazoned all over it.

-We take these factors and more into account when choosing our recommendations for the best items for travelers across a range of categories.
+We take these factors and more into account when choosing what to recommend for travelers across a broad range of categories.

 Staying Connected